-Joe Bailey is a managing director and the head of the firm’s Sport Leadership Practice.
-Joe, who has extensive experience in the global sports industry as a leader and advisor, has also been the CEO of the NFL Miami Dolphins Football Club, Dolphin Stadiums and Dolphins Enterprises, deputy commissioner of the National Thoroughbred Racing Association, COO of the World League/NFL, and vice president of administration of the Dallas Cowboys Football Club.
+Joe Bailey is a managing director and the head of RSR Partners’ Global Sports Leadership Practice.
+Joe, who has extensive experience in the global sports industry as a leader and advisor, has also been the CEO of the NFL Miami Dolphins Football Club, Dolphin Stadium, and Dolphins Enterprises, deputy commissioner of the National Thoroughbred Racing Association, COO of the World League/NFL, and vice president of administration of the Dallas Cowboys Football Club.
 Several years ago, Joe was asked to serve as the acting commissioner of the Big East Conference, an NCAA collegiate conference consisting of 21 universities.

 Prior to joining RSR Partners, Joe established a global sport leadership advisory group on behalf of an international leadership consulting firm.
-The group advised on effective leadership and solving complex problems that involved vision, strategic alignment, general management, execution, and talent management.
+The group advised on effective leadership and solving complex problems that involved vision, strategic alignment, general management and execution, and talent management.
 The practice served owners, boards, companies, associations, federations, and government entities – all involved in the global sport ecosystem.
-The U.S. Olympic Committee, the Canadian Olympic Committee, Major League Soccer and various private equity firms were clients.
+The U.S. Olympic Committee, the Canadian Olympic Committee, Major League Soccer, and various private equity firms were clients.

 In 2005, Joe was named CEO of Dolphins Enterprises where he was responsible for the NFL Miami Dolphins franchise, 75,000-seat Dolphin Stadium, and its 170-acre complex.
 As an agent of culture change, he combined customer service, cutting-edge technology, and entertainment to create the gold-standard guest experience coined “The Gateway to the Dream.”
 He also led the re-branding of Dolphin Stadium as the “Stadium of the Americas.”
 All properties were sold in 2009 for $1.1 billion.